Jekyll Blogging

 Hello, Jekyll!

-or you can do some in-line implementations for example here : \( P(E) = {n \choose k} p^k (1-p)^{ n-k } \) or if you have a long paragraph in another line \( 0_{2} - 1_{2} \) so you can make your posts, about whatever they might be, look really fancy and nice.
+You can also do some in-line equations, for example: \( P(E) = {n \choose k} p^k (1-p)^{ n-k } \).
+That way you can make your posts - whatever they might be about - look quite pleasing.

 Using Latex like this takes a little more than just writing down normal latex code but I am going to cover that in another post.
-But basically I am just using the MathJax library with some configuration changes.
+But basically I am just using the awesome MathJax javascript library.

 Check out my tutorial on how I did it!